 - You can configure your browser to block cookies from Google Analytics.

 - You can adjust your advertising settings on Google: Google Ads Settings

 - In the browsers Firefox, Internet Explorer and Chrome, you can install the deactivation plug-in provided by Google using the following link (this option does not work on mobile devices): Browser-Add-on

 b.
 Hotjar.
 We use Hotjar, a web analytics service from Hotjar Ltd., for the purpose of continuously improving our website and services.
 Hotjar Ltd. is headquartered in Julians Business Centre, 3, Elia Zammit Street, St Julians STJ 1000, Malta, Europe.
 Hotjar allows us to track mouse movements, mouse clicks and scroll movements while a visitor is active on our homepage.
 The user behaviour is reported in an aggregated format in so-called heatmaps.
-Furthermore, technical data such as browser type, language preferences, operating system and screen resolution, Incoming and outgoing links, geographic origin and your location (country only) are captured and evaluated for statistical purposes.
+Furthermore, technical data such as browser type, language preferences, operating system and screen resolution, Incoming and outgoing links, geographic origin and your location (country only) are captured and evaluated for statistical purposes as well as to analyse how you visited our website.
 This information will only be processed under a pseudonym and will not be passed on to third parties by us or Hotjar.
 Personal data entered in forms on our website will be hidden and not collected by Hotjar.
 Additionally, users have the possibility to provide direct feedback (the feedback pane) through a plug-in offered by Hotjar which helps us improving our product offering.